The semi-Markov beta-Stacy process: a Bayesian non-parametric prior for semi-Markov processes: Introduction

-Despite their usefulness in applications, and in contrast with their continuous-time counterparts (\citealt{Phelan1990, Bulla2007, Zhao2013}), the literature on inferential or predictive approaches for discrete-time semi-Markov process is sparse \citep[Chapter 4]{Barbu2009}.

-The available literature focuses on processes with a finite state space.
-From the frequentist perspective, \citet{Satten1999} and \citet{Barbu2009} construct non-parametric estimators of the transition probabilities or the distributions of the holding times and study their asymptotic properties.
+Despite their usefulness (and in contrast with the continuous-time case; c.f. \citealp{Phelan1990, Bulla2007, Zhao2013}), the literature on inferential approaches for discrete-time semi-Markov processes is sparse \citep[Chapter 4]{Barbu2009}.
+The current literature focuses on processes with a finite state space.
+From the frequentist perspective, \citet{Satten1999} and \citet{Barbu2009} study non-parametric estimators of the transition probabilities and the holding times distributions.
 From the Bayesian perspective, specific parametric models have been used in different settings \citep{Patwardhan1980,Schiffman2007,Masala2013,Mitchell2011}, but no general non-parametric approach has been developed.

-In the sequel we will introduce the \emph{semi-Markov beta-Stacy process}, a stochastic process useful for the analysis of semi-Markov models with a finite or, extending the available literature, countably infinite state space.
-Our perspective is both Bayesian and non-parametric because i) the Bayesian interpretation of probability is naturally suited for representing predictive uncertainty \citep{deFinetti1937, Singpurwalla1988}, and ii) non-parametric models provide a more honest assessment of posterior uncertainty than parametric models, as the formers are less tied to potentially restrictive or arbitrary parametric assumptions which may give a false sense of posterior certainty \citep{Mueller2013, Hjort2010, Phadia2015, Ghosal2017}.

-The semi-Markov beta-Stacy process is a generalization of the \emph{beta-Stacy process} of \citet{Walker1997}.
-Its law represents a prior distribution for the law of a discrete-time semi-Markov process.
-We will show below that this prior is conjugate with respect to i) the accumulating observations generated by a single process and ii) the finite histories of other similar (i.e. exchangeable) processes.
-This property makes it is particularly easy to perform inferences and predictions for a semi-Markov process.
+We introduce the \emph{semi-Markov beta-Stacy process}, a non-parametric prior for the Bayesian analysis of semi-Markov models.
+The semi-Markov beta-Stacy can be used both for processes with a finite or countably infinite state space.
+We will show that this prior is conjugate with respect to the observation of one or more processes for a fixed time - a property that facilitates inferences and predictions for semi-Markov processes.

-In particular, the predictive distributions associated to the semi-Markov beta-Stacy process are available in closed form.
-These prescribe how to perform probabilistic predictions for the next state of a semi-Markov process given its observed history.